davesteele/comitup/doc/comitup-conf.5.md

     meaning no service is controlled.

   * _service_name_:
     This defines the mdns service name advertised by **comitup**.
-This defaults to "workstation", and will be advertised as "_workstation._tcp".
+This defaults to "comitup", and will be advertised as "_comitup._tcp".

   * _enable_appliance_mode_:
     By default, comitup will use multiple wifi interfaces, if available, to connect to the